shidel/FDI/README.md

 ### Build files and directories

+    SETTINGS\ - General OS installation settings and configurations.

-    BUILD\BUILD.CFG - Configuration file for FDINST for install media. (not for the OS installation, that is located in SETTINGS)
+    SETTINGS\BUILD.CFG - Configuration file for FDINST for install media. (not for the OS installation, that is located in SETTINGS)

+    SETTINGS\FDNPKG.CFG  FDINST Package manager template config file for the installation media.

-    BUILD\PACKAGES.LST - List of packages to use for install disk.
+    SETTINGS\PKG_FDI.LST - List of packages to use for install disk creation.

-    BUILD\CLEANUP.LST - Files/directories to be removed after all packages
+    SETTINGS\CLEANUP.LST - Files/directories to be removed after all packages
     have been added to the install disk.

+    SETTINGS\PKG_BASE.LST - List of packages installed for BASE.

+    SETTINGS\PKG_ALL.LST - List of packages installed for ALL.

+    SETTINGS\PKG_XTRA.LST - List of packages not installed but are included on the USB Stick and CD/DVD ISO images.

     FDISETUP\ - Contains installer files.

-    SETTINGS\ - General OS installation settings and configurations.

     LANGUAGE\ - Contains language translation directories and files for the installer.